DKrepsky/QMaterialIcons/README.md

     // Depending on the label dimensions, you should resize it. ui->label->setFixedSize(30,30);

-To generate an icon, use QMaterialIcons#getIcon().
+To generate an icon, use QMaterialIcons::getIcon().

     // This example shows how to set a push button icon.
     // For icons, there is no need to use QChar.